nlkitai/nlux/README.md

 * **LLM Adapters** ― For `ChatGPT` ― `LangChain` 🦜 `LangServe` APIs ― `HuggingFace` 🤗 Inference.
 * A flexible interface to **Create Your Own Adapter** for any LLM or API, with support for stream or fetch modes.
 * **Bot and User Personas** ― Customize the bot and user personas with names, images, and descriptions.
-* **Streaming LLM Output** ― Streamed the chat response to the UI as it's being generated.
+* **Streaming LLM Output** ― Stream the chat response to the UI as it's being generated.
 * **Zero Dependencies** ― Lightweight codebase, with zero-dependencies except for LLM front-end libraries.

 ## Repo Content 📦